-If you have the knack of teaching a foreign language, a corporate trainer for foreign language is another high-paying job option for you.
+If you have the knack of teaching a foreign language, a corporate trainer for a foreign language is another high-paying job option for you.
 Thanks to the infinite opportunities in this field, A foreign language can amp up your desirability — and therefore your pay — in different business or firms, particularly if you speak In-demand or not popular languages.
-This is my favorite one and that is why i am doing for past many years.
+This is my favourite one and that is why I am doing for the past many years.

 17. Teaching Abroad as an ESL Teacher